yaleman/dropbox2s3/README.md

 8. Keep running `du -sh` periodically to watch it grow.

 9. Once you're happy with the sync status, or you're impatient, syncronise your files to your s3 bucket.
 In this example my bucket is called `example-dropbox-bucket`.
-The command is `aws s3 sync --exclude ".dropbox*" ~/Dropbox/ s3://example-dropbox-bucket`
+The command is `aws s3 sync --only-show-errors --exclude ".dropbox*" ~/Dropbox/ s3://example-dropbox-bucket`

+10. You can run the sync as often as you like - if you have changed things in Dropbox and want it to be the same, add `--delete` before the `--exclude` flag.

 # Cleaning up